-A field advance is a loan from the University of Washington (UW) general funds made to a UW employee (the custodian) to provide a temporary source of funds for conducting official UW business.
+A field advance is a loan from the University of Washington (UW) general funds made to a UW department, under the supervision of a UW employee (custodian) to provide a temporary source of funds for conducting official UW business.
 All field advances issued are subject to federal, state and university purchasing rules and guidelines.

 - Field advances are issued up to $10,000.00 after all Procurement methods to pay have been exhausted, see the Purchasing Hierarchy below.
 Field advance requests above $10,000.00 are subject to an additional review.